mdavids/rfc/content/draft-davids-forsalereg-15.md

 This note is to be removed before publishing as an RFC.

-This document contains several "Notes to the RFC Editor", including this section.
+This document contain a "Note to the RFC Editor", with the request to remove (#implementation).
-These should be reviewed and resolved prior to publication.

-Please also review the Status of This Memo section and other relevant parts before publication.
+Please also review the Status of This Memo section and other relevant parts before publication, in particular (#ianaconsid).

 {mainmatter}